 Mechanism of action of Benzydamine

-Benzamine is a non-steroidal anti-inflammatory drug designed to cause local anesthetic and analgesic effects mainly in the mouth and throat.
-It specifically acts on the local mechanisms of inflammation such as pain, edema or granuloma.
+Benjamin is a non-steroidal anti-inflammatory drug designed to cause local anesthetic and analgesic effects, mainly in the mouth and throat.
+It specifically acts on the local mechanisms of inflammation such as pain, edema, or granuloma.

-Applied topically, the drug demonstrates anti-inflammatory activity reducing edema as well as the formation of exudate and granuloma.
+Applied topically, the drug demonstrates anti-inflammatory activity, reducing edema and the formation of exudate and granuloma.

-In addition, Benzydamine exhibits analgesic properties and local anesthetic activity if the pain is caused by an inflammatory condition.
+In addition, Benzydamine exhibits analgesic properties and local anesthetic activity if an inflammatory condition causes the pain.
 Benzydamine can be absorbed in the oral mucosa and intact skin.

-Once absorbed in the local area of pain or inflammation, Benzydamine binds selectively to local inflamed tissues, usually, allowing it to act with few adverse systemic effects.
-On average, a period of 2 to 4 hours is necessary for the substance to reach the maximum plasma concentration.
+Once absorbed in the local area of pain or inflammation, Benzydamine binds selectively to local inflamed tissues, usually allowing it to act with few adverse systemic effects.
+On average, 2 to 4 hours is necessary for the substance to reach the maximum plasma concentration.

 Despite being categorized as a non-steroidal anti-inflammatory drug, Benzydamine demonstrates several mechanisms of action that differ from those of traditional non-steroidal anti-inflammatory drugs similar to aspirin.

-In particular, Benzydamine acts predominantly by inhibiting the synthesis of proinflammatory cytokines such as tumor necrosis factor alpha (TNF-α) and interleukin-1β (IL-1β) without greatly affecting other proinflammatory cytokines (ie, as IL). -6 and IL-8) or anti-inflammatory cytokines (ie, as IL-10 or IL-1 receptor antagonist).
+In particular, Benzydamine acts predominantly by inhibiting the synthesis of proinflammatory cytokines such as tumor necrosis factor-alpha (TNF-α) and interleukin-1β (IL-1β) without significantly affecting other proinflammatory cytokines (i.e., IL). -6 and IL-8) or anti-inflammatory cytokines (i.e., as IL-10 or IL-1 receptor antagonist).

-In addition, Benzydamine is largely a weak inhibitor of prostaglandin synthesis, since it has been shown to effectively inhibit the activity of the enzyme cyclooxygenase (COX) and the activity of the lipoxygenase enzyme only at concentrations of 1 mM or greater.
+In addition, Benzydamine is essentially a weak inhibitor of prostaglandin synthesis since it has been shown to effectively inhibit the activity of the enzyme cyclooxygenase (COX) and the activity of the lipoxygenase enzyme only at concentrations of 1 mm or greater.

-Whereas most contemporary uses of Benzydamine are topical applications that are generally not well absorbed through the skin and / or non-specialized mucosae.
+Whereas most contemporary uses of Benzydamine are topical applications that are generally not well absorbed through the skin and non-specialized mucosae.

-Benzydamine generally does not achieve the type of absorption or blood concentrations necessary to cause distant systemic effects or inhibition of the enzyme cyclooxygenase, which allows it to localize its action.
+Benzydamine generally does not achieve the absorption or blood concentrations necessary to cause distant systemic effects or inhibition of the enzyme cyclooxygenase, which allows it to localize its action.

-In addition, it is also hypothesized that Benzydamine is able to inhibit the oxidative burst of neutrophils and the stabilization of the membrane.
-These actions are manifested by the ability of the substance to inhibit the release of neutrophil granules and to stabilize lysosomes.
+In addition, it is also hypothesized that Benzydamine can inhibit the oxidative burst of neutrophils and the stabilization of the membrane.
+These actions are manifested by the ability of the substance to inhibit the release of neutrophil granules and stabilize lysosomes.

-In addition, Benzydamine is capable of having a local anesthetic effect that may be related to its ability to inhibit the release of inflammatory mediators such as substance P and the peptide related to the calcitonin gene of the sensory nerve endings.
+In addition, Benzydamine can have a local anesthetic effect that may be related to its ability to inhibit the release of inflammatory mediators such as substance P and the peptide related to the calcitonin gene of the sensory nerve endings.

-Benzydamine also demonstrates non-specific antibacterial activity against various bacterial strains that are resistant to broad spectrum antibiotics such as ampicillin, chloramphenicol and tetracycline at concentrations of approximately 3 mmol / l.
+Benzydamine also demonstrates non-specific antibacterial activity against various bacterial strains resistant to broad-spectrum antibiotics such as ampicillin, chloramphenicol, and tetracycline at approximately three mmol / l.